 Why is grade inflation an issue of concern?
-On an individual level the theories on optimal grading policies predict that it harms the high skilled students [Babcock, 2010, Zubrickas, 2015].
-Assessing the individual consequences of grade inflation, Nordin et al. [2019] studied the impact of institution level grade inflation in Swedish upper secondary schooling.
+On an individual level, the theories on optimal grading policies predict that it harms high-skilled students (Babcock, 2010; Zubrickas, 2015).
+Assessing the individual consequences of grade inflation, Nordin et al. (2019) studied the impact of institution-level grade inflation in Swedish upper secondary schooling.
 The authors found that students attending institutions with high rates of grade inflation have higher earnings later in life, driven by their post-secondary schooling choices.
-However, this comes at the cost of high achieving students at institutions that do not apply such high rates of grade inflation.
+However, this comes at the cost of highachieving students at institutions that do not apply such high rates of grade inflation.
 An unusual type of grade inflation happened in France in 1968 as a consequence of a student protest.
 The protest interrupted the exam period, and as a consequence, passing thresholds were lowered.
 Students at the margin of passing benefited from this treatment by gaining access to educational programs to which they otherwise would not have access.
-The students at the margin also received higher wages later in life and their offspring also had better educational outcomes [Maurin and McNally, 2008].
+The students at the margin also received higher wages later in life and their offspring also had better educational outcomes (Maurin & McNally, 2008).
 While the individual students clearly benefited from more lenient marking in this case, it may very well be that these outcomes would be very different if this policy was applied permanently.
-For example in this case, the expectation of an exam still gave the students an incentive to learn.
-If exams were cancelled permanently, this would not be the case.
-Another potential consequence of grade inflation is that it may affect major program of study and drop-out decisions.
-Ahn et al. [2019] developed a model in which the higher level of observed study effort by women is due to higher perceived benefits of grades.
-If some programs or institutions have less lenient grading policies, which they document for STEM degrees, women may be discouraged from entering these fields.
-Bar et al. [2009] studied the consequences of the "Cornell experiment" in the mid 1990s when Cornell started to publish median grades for courses.
-The authors reported that this led to an increased demand for the courses with higher median grades, which led to a higher overall grade point average and grade inflation, in line with the findings of Hernandez-Julian and Looney [2016] discussed previously and also in line with the findings of Sabot and Wakeman-Linn [1991].
+For example, in this case, the expectation of an exam still gave the students an incentive to learn.
+If exams were canceled permanently, this would not be the case.
+Another potential consequence of grade inflation is that it may affect major choice and dropout decisions.
+Ahn et al. (2019) developed a model in which the higher level of observed study effort by women is due to higher perceived benefits of grades.
+If some programs or institutions have less lenient grading policies, which they document for Science, Technology, Engineering, and Mathematics (STEM) degrees, women may be discouraged from entering these fields.
+Bar et al. (2009) studied the consequences of the "Cornell experiment" in the mid-1990s when Cornell started to publish median grades for courses.
+The authors reported that this led to an increased demand for the courses with higher median grades, which led to a higher overall grade point average and grade inflation, in line with the findings of Hernandez-Julian and Looney (2016) and Sabot and Wakeman-Linn (1991).
 The move to the more leniently graded courses was mainly driven by weaker students.
 Another cost of grade inflation is that if teachers are very lenient, students may not have a strong incentive to study hard, so they may reduce their study effort and as a result learn less.
-Indeed, [Babcock, 2010] found a negative association between the expected mark (leniency) and study effort.
-This correlation is in line with the empirical finding that higher grading standards lead to more learning, especially for high ability students [Betts and Grogger, 2003, Figlio and Lucas, 2004].
-At the aggregate level, the grade inflation may have important welfare costs in terms of worse matches on the labor because of the noisy signaling value [Fredriksson et al., 2018].
+Indeed, Babcock (2010) found a negative association between the expected mark (leniency) and study effort.
+This correlation is in line with the empirical finding that higher grading standards lead to more learning, especially for high-ability students (Betts & Grogger, 2003; Figlio & Lucas, 2004).
+At the aggregate level, the grade inflation may have important welfare costs in terms of worse matches on the labor market because of the noisy signaling value (Fredriksson et al., 2018).